Travel the world and have it count towards your Asian Studies Degree

 Get started today

-- Explore the Go Global website to learn more about all study abroad options Exchange, Group Study Programs, International Service Learning, partner universities, application deadlines, eligibility criteria and information about scholarships and Awards.
+- Explore the Go Global website to learn more about all study abroad options such as exchange, Group Study Programs, International Service Learning, partner universities, application deadlines, eligibility criteria and information about scholarships and Awards.

-- Attend an information session – see the Go Global Calendar of Events
+- Attend an information session – see the Calendar of Events on the Go Global frontpage

 - Connect with Go Global Advisors